studio class in Kulas Recital Hall 2013

 Candy has spent summers performing at festivals including the National Music Festival, Marrowstone Summer Music, Oberlin Baroque Performance Institute, and ARIA International Academy.

 New York-born flutist Amanda Dame has been the recipient of numerous awards, most recently first-place in the National Society of Arts and Letters Woodwind Competition in Washington, DC.
 Other prizes include first-place awards in the Best Mozart Performance category of the global Great Composer Competition Series, the Central Ohio Flute Association Young Artist Competition, Rochester Flute Association Emerging Artist Competition, Donald E. Webster Scholarship Competition, and the Stefan Scholarship Competition.
 She is also a substitute flutist with the Canton and Firelands Symphonies.
 During her studies at Oberlin, Dame performed with the Oberlin Orchestra at Chicago Symphony Center as a part of their 150th-Anniversary tour.
 She also appeared frequently as an ensemble-member for faculty concerto recordings.
 She has appeared in the Schikele Bassoon Concerto and the Augusta Reed Thomas Bassoon Concerto released on the Oberlin and Naxos labels on the album Full Moon in the City.
 She has also appeared in recordings of the Carter Flute Concerto and the Trigos Guitar Concerto No. 1 (forthcoming releases).
 Dame has recently graduated from Oberlin College and Conservatory, where she received a Bachelor of Music in flute performance and a Bachelor of Arts in biology as a part of the college’s double-degree program.
-She recently completed a Master of Music at the Peabody Conservatory, under the guidance of Marina Piccinini.
+She recently completed a Master of Music at the Peabody Conservatory, under the guidance of Marina Piccinini and released her first CD in 2021.

 Katie Kim, graduated in 2018 and graduated with an MA in chamber music from the Royal Conservatory of Scotland in 2019.